 At present, experts say while probiotics show promise for people who take antibiotics — like for preventing C. difficile-associated diarrhea — more research is needed to translate the evolving understanding of their effect into precise advice for patients.
 “The quality of evidence supporting the use of probiotics for specific gastrointestinal disorders ranges from moderate to very low,” Preidis reiterates, “and is not strong enough yet to allow us to say with confidence that the beneficial effects outweigh any undesirable effects, including cost and potential for side effects.”

 More from U.S. News

 Getting Your Probiotic Fix When Taking Antibiotics originally appeared on usnews.com

-Update 03/09/21: This article was previously published and has been updated with new information.
+Update 06/22/21: This article was previously published at an earlier date and has been updated with new information.